American Patriot: Inside the Armed Uprising Against the Federal GovernmentView film

 We are at a dangerous time.
 And I’m not just talking about ranchers.
 I’m talking about all aspects of what this nation was built on.

-NARRATOR: Ammon Bundy has been in jail for 16 months, and he could spend the rest of his life in prison.
-He’s been called a hero and a criminal, a patriot and a domestic terrorist.
+NARRATOR: Ammon Bundy is facing charges that could send him to prison for the rest of his life.
+He has been called a hero and a criminal, a patriot, and a domestic terrorist.

-Ammon claims he never wanted to be anything more than a rancher, but last year, he led the largest armed uprising against the federal government in a generation.
+Ammon claims he never wanted to be anything more than a rancher, but in 2016, he led the largest armed uprising against the federal government in a generation.

-NEWSCASTER: A modern-day range war is taking place right now in Bunkerville.
+NEWSCASTER: The modern-day range war is taking place right now in Bunkerville.